 White Cloud e-liquids are available in 5 different nicotine strengths, along with nicotine-free.
 As a general rule, people who smoke less than a pack a day should stick to a lighter strength of nicotine.
 For example, casual smokers who smoke less than a pack a day would benefit from White Cloud’s Light strength, while social smokers who only smoke on occasion would benefit from our Ultra Light strength.
-Our Full Strength cartridges, which consist of 2.4 percent nicotine, are more appropriate for pack-a-day smokers, while heavier tobacco users might need to try Extra Strength, which is composed of 3.6 percent nicotine, or Double Extra strength, which delivers 5.4 percent nicotine per puff.
+Our 2.4% e-tanks are more appropriate for pack-a-day smokers, while heavier tobacco users might need to try Extra Strength, which is composed of 3.6 percent nicotine, or Double Extra strength, which delivers 5.4 percent nicotine per puff.
 The higher nicotine strengths are also perfect for those in search of a satisfying throat hit.

 Related: What Exactly is a Throat Hit?

 White Cloud Keeps It Simple For Vapers